 You'll want to leave this visible on mobile, and consider how many decimal places to allow.
 It defaults to 2 decimal places, and I recommend having at least 1 since it automatically rounds up when there are 0 decimal places allowed (for example, a 26.6 output would be considered 27 without decimal places).

-Finally, save and publish your App to see it in action!
+Finally, save and publish your form to see it in action!

 It should look nice and clean, despite all the invisible supportive fields doing calculations in the background.